brenoocanha/the-statistic-doggo/README.md

 - Detailed explanations of the statistical concepts used in the calculations.
 - Responsive and intuitive interface built using ReactJS.
 - Utilizes Chakra-UI and Math.JS libraries to enhance the user experience.

+## Contribution

+Contributions are welcome!
+If you wish to contribute to The Statistic Doggo, please follow these steps:

+1. Fork the repository.
+2. Create a branch for your feature or fix.
+3. Make the necessary changes and commit them.
+4. Submit a pull request explaining the changes you made.